I am a

 Griffith Dentistry and Oral Health Graduate

 Dentistry graduate Michael Baker performed many hours of clinical experience in the Indigenous community of Cherbourg in central Queensland during his degree.
 The program is delivered in partnership with Barambah Regional Medical Health service, which provides facilities and accommodation for the students.
-'We took portable dental chairs with us and converted their nursing rooms into four dental surgeries,' he says.
+'We took portable dental chairs with us and converted their nursing rooms into four dental surgeries,' he said.
 For Michael, the placement was about more than education. `For me, it's something I can give back to the community and I absolutely loved it.'

-|Bachelor of Oral Health in Dental Science||Gold Coast
+|Bachelor of Dental Health Science||Gold Coast

-|Bachelor of Oral Health in Dental Technology||Gold Coast
+|Bachelor of Dental Technology||Gold Coast

 |Doctor of Clinical Dentistry||Gold Coast